themanyone/crap/README.md

 ### Embedded `crap` macros.

-**Custom `crap`** Crap's `#replace /pattern/replacement/` macros support up to `\7` octal backref substitutions almost like `sed` scripts.
+**Custom `crap`** Crap's `#replace /pattern/replacement/` macros support up to `\31` decimal backref substitutions almost like `sed` scripts.
 They are no replacement for `sed`, nor do they supersede other preprocessor directives.
 But they could change things up.
 Up to 100 replacements per line, defined in `crap.h`.
 Rules may be added to `crap`'s source code for all users, or embedded into individual `crap` files where desired.
 Embedded `#replace` rules do not cross file boundaries, so do not put them in headers and expect them to work elsewhere.

 **What isn't `crap`?** [The C programming language](http://c-faq.com/index.html).
 Compilers like the [Gnu C Compiler](https://gcc.gnu.org/) (GCC), [TinyCC](https://repo.or.cz/tinycc.git),